kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/exceptions.md

 This sequence of events is known as **raising an exception**.

-Runtime Errors have lots more to explore.
+Runtime Errors have many interesting aspects to explore.
 In the next lesson, you'll see how to create and handle them.